Massachusetts Institute of Technology: Campus

 MIT's 166 acre campus in the city of Cambridge spans approximately a mile along the north side of the Charles River basin.
 The campus is divided roughly in half by Massachusetts Avenue, with most dormitories and student life facilities to the west and most academic buildings to the east.
 The bridge closest to MIT is the Harvard Bridge, which is known for being marked off in a non-standard unit of length – the smoot.

-The Kendall/MIT MBTA Red Line station is located on the northeastern edge of the campus, in Kendall Square.
-The Cambridge neighborhoods surrounding MIT are a mixture of high tech companies occupying both modern office and rehabilitated industrial buildings, as well as socio-economically diverse residential neighborhoods.
-In early 2016, MIT presented a development plan for Kendall Square the City of Cambridge, adding high-rise educational, retail, residential, startup incubator, and office space around the MBTA station.
+The Kendall/MIT subway station is located on the northeastern edge of the campus, in Kendall Square.
+Since the 1960s, MIT and other firms have intensively developed high-rise educational, retail, residential, startup incubator, and office space around the station.
+The Cambridge neighborhoods surrounding MIT are a mixture of modern offices for high-tech firms, old industry buildings, and low-rise residential neighborhoods.
 The MIT Museum has moved immediately adjacent to a Kendall Square subway entrance, joining the List Visual Arts Center on the eastern end of the campus.

 Each building at MIT has a number (possibly preceded by a W, N, E, or NW) designation, and most have a name as well.
 Typically, academic and office buildings are referred to primarily by number while residence halls are referred to by name.
 The organization of building numbers roughly corresponds to the order in which the buildings were built and their location relative (north, west, and east) to the original center cluster of Maclaurin buildings.
 Many of the buildings are connected above ground as well as through an extensive network of tunnels, providing protection from the Cambridge weather as well as a venue for roof and tunnel hacking.

-The campus' primary energy source is natural gas.
-In connection with capital campaigns to expand the campus, the Institute has also extensively renovated existing buildings to improve their energy efficiency.
-MIT has also taken steps to reduce its environmental impact by running alternative fuel campus shuttles, subsidizing public transportation passes, constructing solar power offsets, and building a cogeneration plant to power campus electricity, heating, and cooling requirements.
+The campus' primary energy source is natural gas, supplied by a power plant constructed for the original Cambridge campus.
+Since the 1990s, the Institute has retrofit existing buildings to improve their energy efficiency, retooled its campus power plant for cogeneration, and jointly financed a 60-megawatt solar power plant in North Carolina to offset carbon use.